Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 What I Wish I Had Known About Sourcing Shoes Before I Started

-- Shoes take a LOT of capital to buy.
+- Shoes take MORE capital to buy than most categories.

 Unlike categories such as books or toys, with shoes it’s not possible to take a small amount of capital, buy items at a ridiculously low price and high ROI, and turn a fast profit that you can reinvest within a short amount of time.
 Shoes can give you a great ROI and a fantastic average selling price (ASP), but the buy cost for one pair of shoes typically ranges from $20 upward.
 It’s not uncommon to spend $50 or more on one pair of shoes.